Healthy Mashed Sweet Potatoes

 You can store leftover potatoes in an airtight container in the fridge up to 3 days.
 Warm them gradually in pot on the stove over low heat, stirring frequently.

 If you want to keep the potatoes up to 1 month, freeze them.
-Let them cool to room temperature before putting them in a freezer safe-container.
-Thaw the mash before warming it.
+Let them cool to room temperature before putting them in a freezer safe-container like a bag where you can press the potatoes flat, getting rid of any air.
+Thaw the mash before reheating in a medium saucepan over low heat, stirring occasionally.

 Optional garnishes: you can top the potatoes with finely grated Parmesan or a spoonful of Greek yogurt.